uni-Arya/bandsfdp/README.md

 ### Generalized FDP bounds

-One may be interested in computing an upper prediction bound on the FDP among an arbitrary set
+One may be interested in computing an upper prediction bound on the FDP among target wins in an arbitrary set
 $R$
 of hypotheses.
-In this case, the function `genband()` should be used.
+In this case, the function `gen_bound()` should be used.
-Here, one uses the same arguments as in `simband()`, with an additional argument `indices` that specifies the set of indices
+Here, one uses the same arguments as in `sim_bound()`, with an additional argument `indices` that specifies the set of indices
 $R$
 for which to compute the upper prediction bound over.